Founder of The Gender Equality Charter

 I had just returned to working/ the laptop and it was lovely to be thought of!
 It was on eSafety and was fun!
 BETT then contacted me and asked if I would be on their Primary school panel.
 It was to explore Primary Apps against the context of a lack of funding in schools.
 I hope people found it beneficial.
 Since then, I have had lots of app developers contact me to ask for support and picked up a few more followers on Twitter.

 I also had time to be filmed for a short film for a new educational YouTube Channel.
 I hadn’t even taken my bag off or (horror) had a coffee!

-Educator Blogger for ViewSonic Education
+Educator Blogger for ViewSonic Education (USA)

 Contributor for TeachWire (Early Years, Primary and Secondary)

 TeachWire and I have recently started working together.
 I enjoy working with the Editor as I can write about topics from EYFS to Post-16.
 My recent articles are all here, from screen time to CSE films.